-In the sprint RI case, the alignment process does not follow the canonical alignment process; in fact, the sequence in Figs. 8e-h can hardly be described as "alignment."
+In the sprint RI case, the alignment process does not follow the canonical alignment process; in fact, the sequence in Figs. 8e-h can hardly be described as "alignment".
 Rather, the sequence reflects the development of the mesovortex, which was vertically erect from the beginning.
 The sequence in Figs. 8e-h begins a few hours before the primary intensification burst, at a time when the 500-hPa geopotential field is characterized by a broad depression displaced to the southeast of the surface low (Fig. 8e).
-A separate, much smallerscale closed contour near 14°N, 158°E is a manifestation of the convective burst.
-The 500-hPa circulation tightens up over the following 6 h and migrates closer to the surface center; however, Fig. 8f does not provide evidence for a coherent vortex to have formed at 500 hPa.
-Another 6 h later, the mesovortex had become apparent as a vertically upright system, characterized by the alignment of a surface and midlevel depression spanning approximately 1° in diameter $(\sim 100 \text{ km}; \text{Fig. 8g})$ .
+A separate, much smaller scale closed contour near 14°N/158°E is a manifestation of the convective burst.
+The 500-hPa circulation tightens up over the following six hours and migrates closer to the surface center; however, Fig. 8f does not provide evidence for a coherent vortex to have formed at 500 hPa.
+Another six hours later, the mesovortex had become apparent as a vertically upright system, characterized by the alignment of a surface and mid-level depression spanning approximately one degree in diameter (~100 km; Fig. 8g).
 As described before, the mesovortex broadens during the following hours and grows by merging with the parent circulation (Fig. 8h).
-There is some evidence of a tilt at RI + 18 h, as the geopotential height minimum seems to become displaced to the southeast (Fig. 8h).
+There is some evidence of a tilt at RI +18 hours, as the geopotential height minimum seems to become displaced to the south-east (Fig. 8h).
 The development of a new, vertically aligned vortex within the asymmetric convection is consistent with the "downshear reformation" process observed during certain RI cases (Nguyen and Molinari 2015; Chen et al. 2017, 2018; Alvey et al. 2022).